halcy/Mastodon.py/docs/index.rst

 Writing data: Media
 -------------------
 This function allows you to upload media to Mastodon.
-Except it doesn't, because it is currently broken.
-But it will.
+The returned media IDs (Up to 4 at the same time) can then be used with post_status to attach media to statuses.

 .. automethod:: Mastodon.media_post